+P = precipitation

+ET = evapotranspiration

+S = change in groundwater storage

+R = runoff

-P= precipitationET= evapotranspirationS= change in groundwater storageR= runoffI= infiltration (groundwater recharge)
+INF = infiltration (groundwater recharge)

 Equation 1 may be further simplified by ignoring the change in groundwater storage (S), which trends over time to zero.
 The various components of the hydrologic cycle may be estimated through calculations or based on measurements made in the field.
 Precipitation (P) is typically a measured value.
 Evapotranspiration (ET) is calculated based on measured air temperatures.
-Infiltration (I) and Runoff (R) are calculated based on P and ET, where the difference between P and ET is the water surplus (WS) available for Infiltration (I) and Recharge (R) as follows:
+The Water Surplus (WS) is calculated based the difference between P and ET, with this surplus then being available for either Infiltration (INF) or Runoff (R) as follows: